MicrosoftDocs/cloud-adoption-framework/docs/migrate/prepare/plan-for-resilience.md

 ### Suggested actions during the assess process

-**Evaluate cross-datacenter dependencies**: The [dependency visualization tools in Azure Migrate and Modernize](/azure/migrate/concepts-dependency-visualization) can help you pinpoint dependencies.
-It's best to use these tools before you begin migration.
+**Evaluate cross-datacenter dependencies**: The [dependency analysis tools in Azure Migrate](/azure/migrate/concepts-dependency-visualization) can help you pinpoint dependencies.
+Use these tools before you begin migration.
 If your scenario involves global complexity, evaluating dependencies is a necessary step in the assess process.
 You can use [dependency grouping](/azure/migrate/how-to-create-group-machine-dependencies) to visualize dependencies and identify the IP addresses and ports of any assets that are required to support the workload.

 > [!IMPORTANT]
 >
-> - You need a subject matter expert (SME) who has an understanding of asset placement and IP address schemas to identify assets that are located in a secondary datacenter.
+> - You need a subject matter expert (SME) who understands asset placement and IP address schemas to identify assets that are located in a secondary datacenter.
 > - Evaluate downstream dependencies and clients in the visualization to understand bidirectional dependencies.

 **Identify global user impact**: The output from the prerequisite user-profile analysis should identify any workload that's affected by global user profiles.
 If a migration candidate is in the list of affected workloads, the migration architect should consult networking and operations SMEs.
 These experts help validate network routing and performance expectations.
 At a minimum, the architecture should include an ExpressRoute connection between the closest network operations center and Azure.
 The [reference architecture for ExpressRoute connections](/azure/architecture/reference-architectures/hybrid-networking/expressroute) can help you configure the necessary network connections.